Diesel engine issues, are frustrating and can be costly to repair.

-Computer generated fault codes only go a certain distance to point in the direction of the problem.
+Computer generated fault codes, only go a certain distance, to point you in the direction of the problem.

 - We have tried this and it has not helped.

-Common rail diesels are the new hi-tech breed of diesel to meet ever increasing emission standards.
-Operating pressures and temperatures are several times higher than older technology.
-Also, Tolerances are much finer, making them more susceptible to fuel and deposit issues.
+Common rail diesels are the new hi-tech breed of diesel, to meet ever increasing emission standards.
+Operating pressures and temperatures are, several times higher than older technology.
+Also, tolerances are much finer, making them more susceptible to, fuel and carbon deposit issues.
 Injectors and pumps are naturally more expensive, but problems can, and do, melt pistons and destroy engines.

 So, I will give you the short version only.
 As a result, we will just list the most common areas to look at.

 Here is the troubleshooting list, that might help or just might even confuse you more: